German Economic Institute

 The German Economic Institute (German: Institut der deutschen Wirtschaft Köln e.V.)
-(IW) is a private economic research institute in Germany, which promotes a liberal economic and social order.
+(IW) is a private economic research institute in Germany, which promotes an economic liberal order.
 The German Economic Institute is based in Cologne, Germany, with additional offices in Berlin, Germany, and Brussels, Belgium.
+It is the research institute of the Association of Industrial Companies.

 The IW compiles analyses on economic and social policy issues.
 As a think tank, it combines research, consultancy and communication services.
+IW director is Michael Hüther.

+History

-The institute was founded in 1951 under the auspices of the Confederation of German Employers' Associations (BDA) and the Federation of German Industries (BDI).
+The institute was founded in 1951 under the auspices of the Confederation of German Employers' Associations (BDA) and the Federation of German Industries (BDI) as German Industrial Institute (Deutsches Industrieinstitut) in Cologne.
+From 1951 to 1953 the journalist Otto Mejer (DNB) and Fritz Hellwig (CDU) were managing director of the newly founded institute.
+DI became later the DIW.
 The German Economic Institute is a registered association (e.V.).
 Its membership consists of some 110 German business and employers' associations as well as a number of individual companies.
 Membership fees finance the regular scientific research and advocacy.
 Additionally, the institute conducts research projects and carries out numerous studies financed by third parties, such as public institutions, foundations and businesses.

 IW Group and Governance Structures

 The German Economic Institute has four subsidiaries which together constitute the IW Group.
 The Group is composed of the core research department (IW Research), a commercial research consultancy (IW Consult), a publishing house (IW Medien), the German operator of the Junior Achievement Programme (IW Junior) and an academy (IW Akademie).

-Through the organization’s decision-making bodies members contribute to the institute’s general orientation without having any specific influence on the contents of conducts research and the subsidiaries’ daily business.
+Through the organization's decision-making bodies members contribute to the institute's general orientation without having any specific influence on the contents of conducts research and the subsidiaries’ daily business.
 The annual general meeting of the executive board of the German Economic Institute elected Arndt Günter Kirchhoff, CEO of KIRCHHOFF Holding GmbH & Co.
 KG, as its honorary president.